BCT Nearly New Sale - Information for sellers

 • Large items are those that will not fit inside a pampers box, larger than 48 x 33 x 25 centimetres (19 x 13 x 10 inches) and only such items will be accepted the day of the sale;

-• If the large equipment has to be dismantled, we advise that a photo of the assembled item is included as well as the user manual.
-Please ensure that all parts are labeled and as far as possible are securely attached together.
+• Large items which have to be dismantled (crib, bed): we advise that a photo of the assembled item is included as well as the user manual.

-• Sellers of large items must return to the hall on the sale date between 4.15 pm and 5.30 pm to collect unsold goods.
-A Facebook post will be placed on the BCT page (https://www.facebook.com/bctbelgium - just LIKE it in order to see it!) at 4.15 pm on the day of the sale, listing seller numbers whose unsold large items are ready to be picked up at the hall.
+• Sellers of large items must return to the hall on the sale date between 17:00 and 18:30 to collect unsold goods.
+You will receive a message from our volunteer around 16:30 on the day of the sale if your item is unsold and you need to come and collect it from the hall.
 We reserve the right to charge a penalty of €25 plus removal costs if goods are not collected during this time.

-• ONLY Large items are collected on the day of the Sale
+• Please note, only LARGE items are delivered and collected on the day of the Sale.

 Can I donate my unsold goods to charity?
 Can I get unsold items back?